nytr1xx/CrFrecon/README.md

 CrFrecon directly ports Frecon to generic Linux, at least, Ubuntu.
 It most likely works on other distros but should be tested with caution.

 # Build
+## Keep in mind the commands here assume you are running them Ubuntu 26.04

 Add the universe repository: